crcn-archive/mojo-views/README.md

 #### list.modelViewClass

-The model view class that's created for each `model` in `source`.
-Note that the property `model` is set to each created view, as shown in the example above.
+The view class that's created for each `model` in `source`.
+Note that the property `model` is set to each listed view, as shown in the example above.

 #### list.sort